 The STA successfully sent a Probe Request frame by following the UORA procedure as defined in 26.5.4 (UL OFDMA-based random access (UORA))).(11ax)

-NOTE—How an SME considers a probe request or AP suitable is outside the scope of this standard.
+NOTE—How an SME considers a Probe Request frame or AP suitable is outside the scope of this standard.

 Perform the basic access procedure as defined in 10.3.4.2 (Basic access).
 (11ax)While waiting for access to WM, the STA may send one or more Probe Request frames by following the UORA procedure and proceed to step g).
-Send a probe request to the broadcast address(#1313).
-The probe request is sent with the SSID and BSSID from the received MLME-SCAN.request primitive.
-If dot11SSIDListActivated is true and the SSID List parameter is present in the MLME-SCAN.request primitive, then one or more SSID List elements should be present in the probe request, indicating all SSIDs in the SSID List parameter if possible.
+Send a Probe Request frame to the broadcast address(#1313).
+The Probe Request frame is sent with the SSID and BSSID from the received MLME-SCAN.request primitive.
+If dot11SSIDListActivated is true and the SSID List parameter is present in the MLME-SCAN.request primitive, then one or more SSID List elements should be present in the Probe Request frame, indicating all SSIDs in the SSID List parameter if possible.

-(11ax)When dot11SSIDListActivated is true and either or both of the SSID List and Short SSID List parameters are present in the MLME-SCAN. request primitive, send zero or more probe requests to the broadcast address(#1313), each with one or more SSIDs indicated in the SSID List and/or Short SSID List parameters and the BSSID from the MLME-SCAN.request primitive.
+(11ax)When dot11SSIDListActivated is true and either or both of the SSID List and Short SSID List parameters are present in the MLME-SCAN. request primitive, send zero or more Probe Request frames to the broadcast address(#1313), each with one or more SSIDs indicated in the SSID List and/or Short SSID List parameters and the BSSID from the MLME-SCAN.request primitive.
 A Probe Request frame that contains a Short SSID List element shall have the SSID field of the SSID element set to the SSID of a known AP or set to the one-octet value 128 if the STA does not know any SSID.
-These additional probe requests [following step c)] should only carry SSIDs not indicated in the step c) probe request.
-The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each probe request transmission.
+These additional Probe Request frames [following step c)] should only carry SSIDs not indicated in the step c) Probe Request frame.
+The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each Probe Request frame transmission.

 Initialize the ActiveScanningTimer to 0 and start the ActiveScanningTimer.